busymachines-labs/busymachines-commons/README.md

 Current version is `0.1.0-SNAPSHOT`.

-Currently there is no CI that automatically publishes versions, so you'll have to clone the repo, and do a `+ publishLocal` from the `sbt` repl for each module(`core`).
-This will be fixed ASAP.
+*_Currently there is no CI that automatically publishes versions, so you'll have to clone the repo, and do a `+ publishLocal` from the `sbt` repl for each module(`core`).
+This will be fixed ASAP._*

-Then the available modules are:
+These modules are are cross-compiled for Scala versions: `2.12.3` and `2.11.11`.
+We try our best to keep them up to date.

+Modules:
-* `"com.busymachines" %% "busymachines-commons-core" % "0.1.0-SNAPSHOT"`
+* `"com.busymachines" %% "busymachines-commons-core" % "0.1.0-SNAPSHOT"` [README.md](/core)

 ## Library Structure